jax-ml/jax/docs/autodidax.md

 When we're about to apply a transformed function, we'll push another interpreter onto the stack using `new_main`.
-Then, as we apply primitives in the function, we can think of the `bind` first being interprted by the trace at the top of the stack (i.e. with the highest level).
+Then, as we apply primitives in the function, we can think of the `bind` first being interpreted by the trace at the top of the stack (i.e. with the highest level).
 If that first interpreter itself binds other primitives in its interpretation rule for the primitive, like how the JVP rule of `sin_p` might bind `cos_p` and `mul_p`,